|Trail Length: 6.8 miles||Type of trail: In and out|

 Hiking trails in Forsyth County, GA

-The path is 12 feet wide concrete poured path and incorporates boardwalks in environmentally sensitive wetland areas.
+The Greenway path is a lineal park featuring a 12-foot wide concrete poured path and incorporates boardwalks in environmentally sensitive wetland areas.
 Norcross-based Pond and Company designed the Greenway for walking, jogging, biking and inline skating.
 There is a 15-mile-an-hour speed limit throughout the Forsyth Greenway, including entrances and parking lots.
 No smoking is allowed with the park.
-There are three developed entrances to the trail, one on McFarland Road, one in Fowler Park and one at Bethelview Road.
-A fourth entrance at Union Hill Road has been partially developed.
+There are four developed entrances to the trail, McFarland Road, Fowler Park, Union Hill and Bethelview Road.

 As city planners for both Roswell and Forsyth County saw Alpharetta's success they wanted to extend the trail into their communities.
 Forsyth has led the way, completing 6.8 miles of pathway and planning 7 more miles.
 But Forsyth County would have to wait for a connection to Fulton County's Big Creek Greenway to extend to McFarland Road in order to join the larger plan.